neilslater/pool_of_entropy/README.md

 little slower, but can be used to buffer more entropy from the #add_to_pool method.

+Sizes are converted with Ruby's `Integer` conversion and then checked against 1..256 before allocating state.
+For example, `'2'` selects two blocks and `1.5` selects one.
+An omitted, nil, or false `:size` uses the default of one block.

 Setting :blank to true starts the pool with the entire pool zero, so that repeatedly using the generator in exactly the same way will return the same values.